Inclusive Employment

 Photo credit: Kate Brolley, Chemonics International

-Worldwide, persons with disabilities are less likely to be employed and when employed are often engaged in the non-formal labor markets.
-In addition, IDP’s research in Africa shows the mothers of children with disabilities are less likely to be employed due to the lack of accessible childcare and services.
+Worldwide, persons with disabilities face higher rates of poverty, are less likely to be employed, and are more likely to work in informal labor markets.
+In addition, IDP’s research in Africa shows that the mothers of children with disabilities are less likely to be employed due to the lack of accessible childcare and services.

-IDP applies evidence-practices and research findings to our work in inclusive employment and vocational education training (VET).
-This includes conducting policy analysis, analyzing labor markets, and assessing social protection policies.
-We have experience training teachers to support learners with disabilities to effectively transition to the workforce.
+IDP applies evidence-based practices and research findings to our work in inclusive employment and vocational education training (VET).
+This includes conducting policy analysis, labor market assessments, and analyzing social protection policies.
+We have experience training teachers and addressing systemic barriers to support learners with disabilities in effectively transitioning to the workforce.

 Examples of our Projects in Inclusive Employment